eirikt/Memoizer.NET/README.markdown

 Memoizer.NET does not support memoization of recursive functions out of the box, as it does not do any kind of IL manipulation.

 E.g the ubiquitous Fibonacci sequence example will not work just by memoizing the root function.
-Instead, the recursion points have to be memoized, something like:
+Instead, the recursion points have to be memoized, like this:

 	static Func<long, long> fibonacci =
 	(arg =>